antoinebidault/JsonRuleEngine.Net/README.md

 - isNotNull,
 - isEmpty,
 - includeAll (new) : match all elements with the condition
+- excludeAll (new) : does not match all elements within the condition

 ## Support of dictionary objects (since 1.14.0)